Penguins C Evgeni Malkin plays in 1,000th NHL game

 ”We marvel sometimes at what he’s able to accomplish on the ice,” coach Mike Sullivan said. ”He’s one of the more dominant players in our league when he’s at his best, and we’ve seen him at his very best through some of the Stanley Cup runs.”

-The 36-year-old Malkin scored his eighth goal of the season in the second period against Chicago, giving him a seven-game point streak.
-He skated to the front of the goal and knocked home a great feed from Ryan Poehling.
+Malkin scored his eighth goal of the season in the second period, giving him a seven-game point streak.
+He skated to the front of the net and knocked home a great feed from Ryan Poehling.

 It looked as if Malkin was going to try free agency for the first time last summer.
 But he decided to stay in Pittsburgh for a four-year contract worth $6.1 million annually.